hernantz/blog/content/if-considered-harmful.md

 maintain and reduces expresability of your program.

-In this post we *incrementally* explore strategies that structure our code to avoid that unnecessary complexity in readability.
+In this post we *incrementally* explore strategies that structure our code to avoid that unnecessary complexity in readability in an attempt to write branchless code.

 ## If you write else